Seal-Robust KCR: A Robust Kuzushiji Character Recognition Framework under Seal Interference: Introduction

 \section{Introduction}

-Kuzushiji\footnote{Kuzushiji (くずし字) refers to historical cursive character forms used in pre-modern Japanese (before the Meiji Restoration) documents.} is a traditional cursive writing style widely found in pre-modern Japanese materials, including historical records, narrative texts, and classical poetry such as waka\footnote{Waka (和歌) refers to a type of classical Japanese poetry.}, as well as prose written in literary styles such as s\=or\=obun\footnote{S\=or\=obun (候文) refers to a classical Japanese prose style widely used in letters and official documents from the medieval period through the early Meiji era.}~\cite{NIJL2018Kuzushiji}.
-Although Kuzushiji is based on the same underlying character system as modern Japanese (i.e., kanji\footnote{Kanji (漢字) refers to Chinese-origin characters used in Japanese.} and kana\footnote{Kana (仮名) refers to the Japanese syllabaries used to represent phonological units.}), its glyphs have undergone extensive simplification and stylistic transformation, resulting in highly fluid and compact forms that are difficult to recognize.
-Moreover, Kuzushiji covers diverse cursive forms of kanji and kana (i.e., hiragana and katakana), as well as numerous variant forms.
-Before the Meiji Restoration, Kuzushiji was widely used in Japanese society.
-However, with the spread of modern printing and the establishment of modern schooling, its use gradually declined in daily life~\cite{hashimoto2017kuzushiji}.
-As a result, most contemporary Japanese readers are unable to directly interpret pre-modern documents written in Kuzushiji, and only a limited number of trained specialists can read these characters accurately.
+Kuzushiji (くずし字), a traditional cursive writing system widely used in pre-modern Japan, is found extensively in Japanese historical documents.
+Although it shares the same underlying character system as modern Japanese, including Kanji (漢字, Chinese-origin logographic characters) and Kana (仮名, Japanese syllabaries), its character forms differ substantially from their modern counterparts.
+Furthermore, Kuzushiji encompasses multiple cursive writing conventions and numerous variant forms of both Kanji and Kana~\cite{NIJL2018Kuzushiji}.
+Following the Meiji Restoration, the adoption of modern printing technologies and the establishment of modern educational systems led to a decline in the use of Kuzushiji~\cite{hashimoto2017kuzushiji}.
+As a result, most modern Japanese readers are unable to read historical documents written in Kuzushiji, and only a limited number of trained specialists can accurately interpret them.

-Recent advances in machine learning (ML) have enabled neural networks to recognize Kuzushiji characters by being trained on expert-annotated data.
-For instance, TOPPAN Inc. introduced the ``Fuminoha'' program to support the interpretation and practical use of historical materials.
-As part of this program, the ``Komonjo Camera''~\cite{toppan2023fuminoha} applies high-precision AI-based OCR to recognize Kuzushiji characters in documents captured with mobile devices.
-Furthermore, the Center for Open Data in the Humanities (CODH) proposed Metom~\cite{imajuku2024metom}, a Vision Transformer (ViT)~\cite{dosovitskiy2021an}-based Kuzushiji character classifier capable of recognizing more than one million character classes.
-In addition, the National Diet Library (NDL) released NDLkotenOCR-Lite~\cite{toru2024development}, a lightweight OCR system designed to run without GPU acceleration.
-These systems represent some of the most practical solutions currently available for Kuzushiji character recognition.
+Recent advances in deep learning have enabled models trained on expert-annotated datasets to automatically recognize Kuzushiji characters~\cite{clanuwat2018deep}.
+To date, several Kuzushiji character recognition (KCR) methods have been developed to assist the general public in interpreting Japanese historical documents, including Komonjo Camera~\cite{toppan2023fuminoha}, developed by TOPPAN Inc.; miwo~\cite{clanuwat2021miwo} and KuroNet~\cite{clanuwat2019kuronet,lamb2020kuronet}, developed by the Center for Open Data in the Humanities (CODH); NDLkotenOCR~\cite{kiyonori2023enhancing} and NDLkotenOCR-Lite~\cite{toru2024development}, developed by the National Diet Library (NDL).